fstrauf/txApp/posts/beyond-budgeting-apps-nz-time-currency.md

 Instead of asking "Can I afford this?", you start asking "Is this worth X hours of my life?"

 Instead of obsessing over expense categories, you focus on **systems that give you time back**.
+Our [free Google Sheet template](/fuck-you-money-sheet) is designed around this philosophy.

 ## How to Evaluate NZ Budgeting Apps the Right Way